CiscoDevNet/OpenAPI_Demo/README.md

 Now let's look at backward compatibility: we see the operation added but also a breaking change introduced.
 We inform engineering so that they fix before release.

+### Going further

+* using the API Insights Visual Studio Code Extension, this flow would be simplified because engineering can spot gaps early on.

+* integrating with engineering CI/CD pipeline, the gaps would be identified automatically

+### Wrap up

+API Insights helped us identify offensive terms and fix for the next release.

+API Insights was instrumental to provide tips to get to 100% completeness for the API Contract and Documentation.

+Finally, API Insights prevented us from introducing a breaking change for the next release of the API.

+Note: API Insights can also help with Design Conventions using a spectral ruleset defined for your organizations.
+And Panoptica can complement API Insights by providing security insights via both static analysis of contracts (is the API using your organization policies) but also via live traffic observations to ensure there are no drift related to security and zombies or shadow APIs